emacsway/ascetic/README.rst

 =================================
-Autumn, a lightweight Python ORM
+Ascetic, a lightweight Python ORM
 =================================

-Autumn exists as a super-lightweight Object-relational mapper (ORM) for Python.
+Ascetic exists as a super-lightweight Object-relational mapper (ORM) for Python.
-Autumn based on "`Data Mapper <http://martinfowler.com/eaaCatalog/dataMapper.html>`_" and "`Table Data Gateway <http://martinfowler.com/eaaCatalog/tableDataGateway.html>`_".
+Ascetic based on "`Data Mapper <http://martinfowler.com/eaaCatalog/dataMapper.html>`_" and "`Table Data Gateway <http://martinfowler.com/eaaCatalog/tableDataGateway.html>`_".
 It also supports "`Active Record <http://www.martinfowler.com/eaaCatalog/activeRecord.html>`_" wrapper, but it's just a wrapper, - model class is free from service logic.
-Autumn ORM follows the `KISS principle <http://en.wikipedia.org/wiki/KISS_principle>`_.
+Ascetic ORM follows the `KISS principle <http://en.wikipedia.org/wiki/KISS_principle>`_.
 Has automatic population of fields from database (see the example below), and minimal size.
 You do not have to specify the columns in the class.
 This follows the `DRY <http://en.wikipedia.org/wiki/DRY_code>`_ principle.
-Autumn as small as possible.
+Ascetic as small as possible.

-In autumn.contrib (currently under development) you can found solutions for:
+In ascetic.contrib (currently under development) you can found solutions for:

 - multilingual
 - polymorphic relations